Lobesitdoll/mdncomp/README.md

     mdncomp --set ?

 You can also edit the config file directly.
-Use the option`--configpath` to get location to the config folder.
+Use the option`--configpath` to get the location to the config folder.

 Tip: You can as an alternative, define alias commands in some terminals with specific settings for different purposes.